gmvoit/ExpCGM/notebooks/MSUGeneralizable.md

 ```

-Later, we will multiply each of these functions by $v_\varphi^2$, the square of the halo's maximum circular velocity, to make them dimensional quantities.
+Multiplying each of these functions by $v_\varphi^2$, the square of the halo's maximum circular velocity, makes them dimensional quantities.
 You may also choose to replace the NFW potential with a user-defined potential well.

 To illustrate how to customize the potential well, we will extend the NFW halo model by adding a central galaxy potential with a maximum circular velocity $v_\mathrm{H} = f_\mathrm{H} v_\varphi$, where $f_\mathrm{H}$ is an adjustable model parameter.
 To represent the central galaxy, we use a Hernquist potential with a scale radius $r_\mathrm{H} = x_\mathrm{H} r_\mathrm{s}$:
 $$